-Stef Thorne is Head of Research and Enterprise Services.
+Stef is Head of Business Engagement and Entrepreneurship.

 Previously an elected member of the Executive of the UK Council for Graduate Education (UKCGE), the Graduate School Manager and Principal Administrative Officer for Research at the University of East London, Stef has worked with in higher education since completing her MA in International Relations and Development Studies in 2001.
 In 2007 she was seconded to HEFCE to act as an assistant panel secretary for RAE2008 and is currently engaging with Vitae as a researcher developer mentor for researcher developers at other Universities.

 A member of a variety of different steering groups and partnership projects committed to growth and development within the region she is passionate about the development of the East of England and the importance of business and HE working together to improve people’s lives.
 Stef is an Enterprise Associate with the National Centre for Entrepreneurship in Education and regularly presents at local and regional conferences and events on enterprise and business engagement.

 Stef acts as a Governor for a local primary school in Ipswich with responsibility for the Curriculum Committee and STEM.

 Stef is a full time Mum of four children and devotes her time to raising them in the beautiful county of Suffolk.

 Thorne, S (2018), Research Development vs Business Development: Oil and Water?
 Inorms 2018 Edinburgh

 Thorne, S (2017) ‘Innovation Outreach: Widening Participation of SMEs in Research and Innovation within Norfolk and Suffolk’, University-Industry Interaction conference, UIIN, Dublin, Ireland

 Thorne, S (2017) ‘Small is Beautiful – the Enterprising Campus’ MASHEIN (Management of Small Higher Education Institutions Network) Bishop Grosseteste University, Lincoln, UK